ChimeHQ/Neon/README.md

 There is also an example project that demonstrates how to use `TextViewHighlighter` for macOS and iOS.

+#### TextKit Integration

+In a traditional `NSTextStorage`-backed system (TextKit 1 and 2), it can be challenging to achieve flicker-free on-keypress highlighting.
+You need to know when a text change has been processed by enough of the system that styling is possible.
+This point in the text change lifecycle is not natively supported by `NSTextStorage` or `NSLayoutManager`.
+It requires an `NSTextStorage` subclass.
+Such a subclass, `TSYTextStorage` is available in [TextStory](https://github.com/ChimeHQ/TextStory).

+But, even that isn't quite enough unfortunately.
+You still need to precisely control the timing of invalidation and styling.
+This is where `RangeInvalidationBuffer` comes in.

+I have not yet figured out a way to do this with TextKit 2, and it may not be possible without new API.

+#### Performance

+Neon's performance is highly dependant on the text system integration.
+Every aspect is important as there are performance cliffs all around.
+But, priority range calcations (the visible set for most text views) are of particular importance.
+This is surprisingly challenging to do correctly with TextKit 1, and extremely hard with TextKit 2.

 ### TreeSitterClient

 This library is a hybrid sync/async interface to [SwiftTreeSitter][SwiftTreeSitter].
 It features: